zkkython/Awesome-ML-SYS-Tutorial/rlhf/verl/multi-turn/verl-multiturn-rollout-Release.md

 During rollout:

-1. Preprocess `generate_sequences_with_tool` prompts with intersection of available tools and sample_level `tool_kwargs` to generate prompt with sample specific tools and handle prompts in message list way.
+1. Preprocess `generate_sequences_with_tools` prompts with intersection of available tools and sample_level `tool_kwargs` to generate prompt with sample specific tools and handle prompts in message list way.
 2. The LLM generates a response containing a structured function call (tool invocation) based on the schema.
 3. `AsyncSGLangRollout` uses a `FunctionCallParser` to detect and extract tool calls from the output.
 4. The rollout engine calls `tool.execute()` with parsed arguments.